4d/docs/website/translated_docs/pt/FormObjects/writeProArea_overview.md

 title: 4D Write Pro area
 ---

-4D Write Pro offers 4D users an advanced word-processing tool, fully integrated with your 4D database.
+4D Write Pro offers 4D users an advanced word-processing tool, fully integrated with your 4D application.
 Using 4D Write Pro, you can write pre-formatted emails and/or letters containing images, a scanned signature, formatted text and placeholders for dynamic variables.
 You can also create invoices or reports dynamically, including formatted text and images.

 ![](assets/en/FormObjects/writePro2.png)